lorenzejay/node-jxa-automate-workspace/README.md

 2. Mac Script Editor
 3. Shortcuts

-# Create a node.js script - open a folder and
+# Step 1.
+Open your code editor at a new project.
+We will create a node.js script

 ```sh
   npm i -y